Christianization of Albania: Arrival of the church in Albania

 5th century decorative mosaic on the floor of the Baptistery of Butrint.

 A Roman construction of the Durrës Amphitheatre which was later turned into a chapel in the 4th-century.

-country was in the fold of Byzantium, Christians in the region remained under the jurisdiction of the Pope until 732.
+Though the country was in the fold of Byzantium, Christians in the region remained under the jurisdiction of the Pope until 732.
 In that year the iconoclast Byzantine emperor Leo III, angered by archbishops of the region because they had supported Rome in the Iconoclastic Controversy, detached the church of the province from the Roman pope and placed it under the patriarch of Constantinople.

 Great schism of 1054

 During the East–West Schism, Christianity was divided between the Roman Catholic Church administrated by the Pope and the Eastern Orthodox Church.
 The region of southern Albania retained its ties to Constantinople, while the north reverted to the jurisdiction of Rome.
 This split marked the first significant religious fragmentation of the country.
 After the formation of the Slav principality of Dioclia (modern Montenegro), the metropolitan see of Bar was created in 1089, and dioceses in northern Albania (Shkodër, Ulcinj) became its suffragans.
 Starting in 1019, Albanian dioceses of the Byzantine rite were suffragans of the independent Archdiocese of Ohrid until Dyrrachion and Nicopolis, were re-established as metropolitan sees.
 Thereafter, only the dioceses in inner Albania (Elbasan, Krujë) remained attached to Ohrid.
 In the 13th century during the Venetian occupation, the Latin Archdiocese of Durrës was founded.